 RTP grant applicants may include federal, tribal, state, county, or municipal agencies and private associations and clubs.
 The organization applying to the RTP must be the organization that will expend the funds and manage the grant.
-The RTP does not allow Tri-Party Agreements.
+The RTP does not allow Tri-Party Agreements or fiscal sponsorship agreements.